-The article itself is divided in two parts tutorial:
+The article itself is divided into a tutorial of two parts:

-- The first part would help bringing out the commonly performed duties by a test lead and what are the factors to consider while managing a test team.
+- The first part would help in bringing out the commonly performed duties by a Test Lead and what other factors are to be considered while managing a test team.

-- The second tutorial would highlight some key skills needed to be a good leader and some ways on how to keep a test team happy.
+- The second part would highlight some key skills required to be a good leader and a few other skills about how to keep a test team happy.

-These two tutorials would not only help Test leads in terms of how and what to modify to get optimal results, but also experienced testers who aspire to move into leadership roles.
+These two tutorials would not only help the Test Leads in terms of how and what to modify in order to get optimal results, but also guide the experienced testers who aspire to move into new leadership roles.